spaziocodice/FragLink/README.md

   <version>1.0.0</version>
 </dependency>
 ```

+### 3. Configuration
-Assuming you already set up everything in your SpringBoot module (e.g. dependencies and so on), here's the minimal configuration required by FragLink:
+Assuming you already set up everything in your SpringBoot module (e.g., dependencies and so on), here's the minimal configuration required by FragLink:

 ```yaml
 fraglink: